cjddmut/Unity-2D-Platformer-Controller/README.md

 ### General Wall Interactions ###

 **Wall Interaction Threshold** - The input threshold for wall clings, corner grabs, and slides.
 Could be set to higher to prevent unwanted sticking to walls.

+**Wall Interaction Cooldown** - Cooldown for allowing slides, clings, and corner grabs.
+This may be necessary if the motor can slide down a vertical moving platform.
+If they don't exist then this can be 0.

 ### Dashing ###